mrward/mrward.github.com/source/_posts/2017-02-25-PowerShellSupportInXamarinStudio.markdown

 ## Debugging

-To debug the currently active PowerShell file shown in the text editor, set a breakpoint on a line by clicking in the margin on the left hand side, then select Start Debugging from the Run menu.
+To debug the currently active PowerShell file open in the text editor, set a breakpoint on a line by clicking in the left hand margin, then select Start Debugging from the Run menu.

 {% img /images/blog/PowerShellSupportInXamarinStudio/RunStartDebuggingMenu.png 'Run - Start Debugging menu' 'Run - Start Debugging menu' %}